jankaglenn/python-challenge/README.md

 # python-challenge

 This challenge was more fun in comparison to VBA.
 More realistic situations including cleaning data.
-We went from numerical analysis, calculations based on values as total number of months, the net total amount of "Profit/Losses" over the entire period, the changes in "Profit/Losses" over the entire period, and then the average of those changes.
-The greatest increase/decrease in profits (date and amount) over the entire period.
+We went through numerical analysis, calculations based on values as total number of months, the net total amount of "Profit/Losses" over the entire period, the changes in "Profit/Losses" over the entire period, and then the average of those changes.
+We ended the PyBank challenge with the greatest increase/decrease in profits (date and amount) over the entire period.

 Where I got more excited was imaging I am a part of a small city helping with voting, using data structures for counting votes and determine who is the winner based on the most popular vote.